contiv/contiv.github.io/websrc/source/documents/networking/services.md

 ## How is a Service Defined?

-Services are defined using the `netctl` command line interface (CLI) or the Contiv Network Rest APIs.
+Services are defined using the `netctl` command line interface (CLI) or the Contiv Network REST APIs.
 Services must be created in an existing service network, so you first create a service network, then attach the service.
 Requirements for services are defined in the form of *selectors*.
 Selectors are key-value pairs that group providers with matching labels.